xopxe/oruga_ws/README.md

 # Oruga

 This the ROS2 system for the Oruga robot.
-The robot itself a micro-ros-based [firmware](https://github.com/xopxe/micro_rosso_oruga) on its microcontoller.
+The robot itself a pico-ros-based [firmware](https://github.com/xopxe/pico-oruga-platformio-espidf) on its microcontoller.

 This system provides: